eduayme/RescueApp/README.md

 ## About RescueApp
-RescueApp is a web application designed to help emergency services in registering and documenting tasks to rescue lost people.
-It started as a pioneer project for the Catalonia firefighters developed as a final year project in my Bachelor's Degree in Computer Engineering.
+RescueApp is a web-based application that has been designed with the specific purpose of aiding emergency services in their rescue efforts for lost individuals.
+This app allows the users, such as firefighters or other first responders, to register and document the necessary tasks involved in a rescue mission, thereby streamlining the process and improving the chances of a successful rescue.

+The development of RescueApp was undertaken as a final year project for my Bachelor's Degree in Computer Engineering.
+As a pioneering project, it was implemented in collaboration with the Catalonia firefighters, who provided valuable feedback and insights into the specific needs and requirements of emergency services.

+Overall, RescueApp serves as an innovative and practical solution to the challenges faced by rescue services in their efforts to locate and rescue lost individuals.
+By providing a reliable and efficient tool for task registration and documentation, it helps to improve the effectiveness of rescue missions and, ultimately, to save lives.

 ## Documentation